This chicken oscar recipe is easy to follow and makes a nice elevated fancy dish for a romantic dinner or special event.

 - salt and pepper

-- Clean asparagus spears and microwave for 3 minutes on high.
+- Steam asparagus in a saucepan or microwave for 3 minutes on high.
 Or, blanch in boiling water for about 1.5-2 minutes.
 Set aside.

-- Pound each chicken breast covered with plastic wrap to about 1/8 inch thin.
+- Pound chicken breasts covered with a sheet of plastic wrap to about 1/8 inch thin.

 - Drain crab and mix with Old Bay and lemon juice.

-- In a large shallow dish, mix flour salt and pepper.
+- In a large shallow dish, stir together the flour salt, and pepper.

-- Heat 1/4 cup olive oil in a saute pan.
+- Heat 1/4 cup olive oil in a heavy skillet on medium heat.